Credit rating summary

 Standard & Poor’s

-On 10 December 2020, Standard & Poor's Global Ratings affirmed its long-term counterparty credit rating on Bendigo and Adelaide Bank Limited at 'BBB+', and affirmed the short-term rating at 'A-2'.
-The outlook remains stable.
+On 27 April 2021, Standard & Poor's Global Ratings revised its outlook on Bendigo and Adelaide Bank to positive from stable and affirmed its long-term counterparty credit rating at 'BBB+' and affirmed the short-term rating at 'A-2'.

 On 30 November 2020, Fitch Ratings, the international ratings agency affirmed Bendigo and Adelaide Bank Ltd's long term rating at 'A-', and affirmed the short term rating of 'F2' and its support rating of '3', and the Bank's viability rating of 'A-'.
 The outlook is negative.